MoonlightCapital/MoonlightBot-docs/advanced/list-of-log-names.md

 ## Members

-This category is for when someone leaves or joins the server.
+This category is for actions relating to members interacting with the server.

 | Name      | Emitted when     |
 | --------- | ---------------- |